lcserny/go-videosmover/README.md

 2. from root of project `cd cmd/proxy_server && go install` NOTE (windows): add `-ldflags="-H windowsgui"`
 3. launch server providing config path

+Proxy also has internal endpoints included like:
+`/shutdown?now=false&seconds=30` which would shutdown your pc in 30 seconds

 JSON requests should be like (regardless of GET or POST usage):
 ```
 {